keffery/cmd-facebook-message/ReadMe.md

 ## This application will send a Facebook message

-The idea behind this program is to automatically send a Facebook message to a user.
-All the messages are in a text file which the program will select one message (one line) from the file and send it to the user of your choice.
+The idea behind this program is to automatically remind that one special person that you care about them by sending them a prewritten message through Facebook Messenger.
+The program will read in the file with all the messages and select one message (one line) from the file and send it to the user of your choice.

 ## How to use
 1. Clone this repo